bxdoan/bxdoan/README.md

 <div align="center">

-> You can’t fall if you don’t climb.
-But there’s no joy in living your whole life on the ground.
+> It is at the moment of death that humanity has value.

-> — Unknown —
+> — Archer —

 </div>